 - The form MUST be signed by the school principal or deputy school principal and contain the school stamp.

 - Applicants are not permitted to alter the responses on the EIS after it has been signed off by the principal/ deputy principal.
 During the DARE assessment process, where there is doubt over the authenticity of an EIS, DARE assessors may contact schools to verify the information submitted.
 Applicants found to have altered the EIS will be deemed ineligible.

-It is the responsibility of YOU the applicant to ensure that the Educational Impact Statement is posted to the CAO to arrive by 15 March 2022.
+- It is the responsibility of YOU the applicant to ensure that the Educational Impact Statement is posted to CAO to arrive by 15 March 2023.